 Branchville in Sussex County, New Jersey — The American Northeast (Mid-Atlantic)

 Location.
-41° 8.767′ N, 74° 44.808′ W. Marker is in Branchville, New Jersey, in Sussex County.
-Marker is at the intersection of Railroad Avenue and Broad Street, on the left when traveling north on Railroad Avenue.
-The Sussex Railroad Marker is located in front of the Branchville Firehouse.
+41° 11.129′ N, 74° 47.754′ W. Marker is in Branchville, New Jersey, in Sussex County.
+Marker is on Coursen Road, on the left when traveling north.
+Marker is located in front of the Ranger Station at the entrance to Stokes State Forest.
 Touch for map.
 Marker is in this post office area: Branchville NJ 07826, United States of America.
 Touch for directions.

 Also see . . .
-Newton and the Iron Horse.
-A History of the Sussex Railroad.
-(Submitted on June 1, 2008, by Bill Coughlin of North Arlington, New Jersey.)
+Stokes State Forest.
+(Submitted on March 7, 2009, by Bill Coughlin of North Arlington, New Jersey.)